Tateyama Kurobe Alpine Route Guide

 How can I enjoy the Alpine route?

 Several routes are available in the area from both sides (Tateyama or Omachi) and visitors must pay fee for each rides at ticket counters or book online in advance.
 Check fares and schedule for each rides.
-Or some travel companies in Japan, such as Voyagin and Japanican.com arrange package tours from Tokyo and other major cities and the tour usually includes fee for each rides.
+Or some travel companies in Japan, such as Klook arrange package tours from Tokyo, Nagano, Osaka and other major cities and the tour usually includes fee for each rides.

 When can I visit?

-The route is only open for a half of year from mid April to end of November every year and it’s due to open from 15th April 2019.
-However, the great snow wall can only be seen till end of May every year before snow melts.
+The route is only open for a half of year from mid April to end of November every year, however, if you wish to see the great snow wall, it’s recommended to visit between mid April to mid June before snow melts.
 If you are planning to visit Japan in spring/summer time, don’t miss a chance to see this most spectacular scenery!

 ▼Check more details via the official website▼